UNC-Libraries/SCTS-Documentation/How-to-Proceed.md

 folders.
 If possible, folders and boxes that comprise an addition should include the addition name on the label.

+**Items Separated**

+Most of the materials in our collections are housed in standard archival folders and boxes.
+Some items, however, because of their size or other physical characteristics, cannot be housed in such containers.
+When items are separated from their collections for storage elsewhere, they are known as "items separated."
+Separating these items not only protects them, it also protects other materials in their collections from the damage these items might otherwise cause.

+In the <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/How-to-Proceed.md#separated-material">Arranging section</a>, we discussed when and why to separate pictures.
+To recap, preservation points to isolating pictures.
+Isolated, they are subject to far less handling than they would receive were they interfiled with other materials.
+This is particularly important in the case of fragile pictures.
+The main of the collection can also benefit from the removal of pictures, especially when the pictures are photographic images.
+All forms of photography involve chemical processes that may continue, albeit at very slow rates, long after the image is set.
+Contact with these chemicals can seriously damage surrounding materials.
+Additionally, when the day comes that we have cold storage for photographs, separated photographs will be easier to identify and move to a better storage climate.

+Papers or photographs that do not fit into legal folders without folding are typically separated from their collections.
+Medium large materials are housed 16" x 20" or 2' x 3' folders in flat, grey boxes and very large sheets are housed in map and print folders in map cases.
+Note that folding large items is often permissible if the item is of low artifactual value.
+The decision to fold, however, should be made in consultation with your supervising archivist. **Cutting large items down to size is not acceptable.**

+> Volumes that fit in legal folders are typically housed in document cases or records cartons.
+If they do not fit, they are separated from the collection.

+Finally, audiovisual materials, are separated from the collection.

+Note that separating items physically has little impact on how you arrange or describe them.
+These items should be listed and discussed where they belong INTELLECTUALLY in your collection.

+More about <a href="https://github.com/UNC-Libraries/SCTS-Documentation/blob/main/Labelling%20and%20Putting%20Stuff%20Away.md#items-separated">Items Separated</a>.

 # Finishing the Job

+You have arranged, described, and preserved.
+Now it is time to pass the materials off to the stacks manager and clear off your work area in preparation for your next job.
+It is **unacceptable** to call a processing job finished when you still have collection parts or collection detritus on, under, or around your desk or anywhere else in Tech Services.

+## Shelving

+Place your newly processed materials on the shelves next to the TS-Biblio vault and submit a Physical Processing Planner ticket to the stacks manager (Margaret).
+Consult with your supervising archivist if you do not have access to this planner.
+The stacks manager will barcode the materials, shelve them, and enter their locations into ArchivesSpace.

+## Detritus

+Some materials cannot be retained with collections; other materials should not be kept.
+At this point in your processing project, you and your supervising archivist would likely have determined if you have materials not appropriate for retention.
+TS-Archival consults with curatorial units to determine how to handle discards.
+Do not discard any collection materials without first consulting with the appropriate curator.

+Donors are asked to specify in the deed of gift what they want done with materials not appropriate for retention with the collections they give.
+The choices are typically to return these items to the donor or for the donor to give us permission to do with them what we wish.
+The gift agreement should state the donor’s preference for disposition of discards, but if there is any uncertainty please check with your supervising archivist.

+When a collection is a gift and the donor DOES want materials back, the curator will negotiate the return of items not included with the collection to the donor.
+It is our responsibility to clearly indicate why the items are being left out of the collection, i.e. duplicates, student grades are present, publications unrelated to the collection, etc.

+University Archives materials deemed not appropriate for retention are never returned to the donating department.
+They are recycled, confidentially recycled, or transferred to another library department.
+Your supervising archivist will help you dispose of these items.

+DO NOT UNDER ANY CIRCUMSTANCES LEAVE UNLABELED BOXES OF DISCARDS ANYWHERE IN THE WILSON LIBRARY TO BE DEALT WITH AT A LATER DATE.

 # Additions